hyperledger/indy-hipe/text/testing-messages/README.md

 #### Testing Key Generation

 The testing keys are generated each time the test suite is invoked.
-The test suite can be configured with a seed for the keys for easier testing.
+The test suite can be configured with a seed to deterministically generate a key to simplify testing but agent implementations should not rely on this functionality.

 ## Reference